silicakes/deluge-extensions/README.md

 *   **Custom SysEx**: Input field and 'Send' button for arbitrary commands.
 Clickable examples provided!
 *   **Debug Output**: Shows incoming debug messages, version info, etc. Features 'Clear' and 'Auto Debug' buttons.

+### Mobile Usage Tips

+*   For the best experience on mobile devices, use the **Full Screen** button to maximize the display.
+*   On Android, you may need a USB OTG (On-The-Go) adapter to connect your Deluge.
+*   On iOS, use the appropriate USB adapter for your device (Lightning or USB-C).
+*   Rotate your device to landscape orientation for an optimal viewing experience.
+*   Press 'f' on external keyboards or tap the Full Screen button again to exit fullscreen mode.

 ## Technical Tidbits 🤓

 DEx leverages the **WebMIDI API** to communicate with the Deluge using MIDI System Exclusive (SysEx) messages.
 It sends commands to request information and receives data back, including display states and debug messages.

 *   **Display Rendering**: The OLED display (128×48 pixels) data is received in a compressed 7-to-8 bit RLE format.
 DEx unpacks this efficiently and renders it onto an HTML `<canvas>` element.
 Delta updates are used for smoother refreshes.
+*   **Responsive Design**: The fullscreen mode uses adaptive scaling to provide optimal visibility on displays of all sizes, from mobile phones to large projector screens.
 *   **SysEx Format**: Deluge commands generally follow the format `F0 7D [command] [parameters] F7`.
     *   Ping: `F0 7D 00 F7`
     *   Request OLED: `F0 7D 02 00 01 F7`